thomashope/HLSLCoursework/report.md

 # Graphics Programming with Shaders
 #### Coursework Documentation
+#### AG0904A15
 #### Thomas Hope: 1302495

 ## Preface

-This document is a description of the techniques
+This document is a description of the techniques used for my submission

 ## Overview
 ### Controls